Industry

 Where Tenet Healthcare Corporation Fits

-Tenet is the only US listed for-profit hospital operator with a scaled ambulatory surgery platform — that is its defining characteristic.
+Tenet is the only US listed for-profit hospital operator with a scaled ambulatory surgery platform — its defining characteristic.
 The Hospital Operations segment (50 acute hospitals + 132 outpatient sites + Conifer revenue cycle) places Tenet in the second-tier scale group with UHS and CYH, well behind HCA.
-The Ambulatory Care segment (USPI: 533 ASCs + 26 surgical hospitals across 37 states) makes Tenet effectively a hybrid of HCA-style hospital operator and Surgery Partners-style ambulatory pure-play, sitting on top of the largest national ASC platform.
+The Ambulatory Care segment (USPI: 533 ASCs + 26 surgical hospitals across 37 states) makes Tenet a hybrid of HCA-style hospital operator and Surgery Partners-style ambulatory pure-play, on top of the largest national ASC platform.

 No Results